docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### OVERRIDE_HOSTNAME

-- empty => uses the `hostname` command to get the mail server's canonical hostname
+- empty => uses the `hostname` command to get the mail server's canonical hostname.
 - => Specify a fully-qualified domainname to serve mail for.
 This is used for many of the config features so if you can't set your hostname (e.g. you're in a container platform that doesn't let you) specify it in this environment variable.

 ##### DMS_DEBUG